iamwfx/crs_3850_5850_mapping_countermapping/Fall_2022/Week3_qgis/W3_qgis3.md

 - These are rentals from 2020.
 Is it still a reliable dataset?
 Bring in this dataset from the [Syracuse Rental Registry](https://data.syrgov.net/datasets/a59d57fdac9a4019b23c7fed30afdada_0/explore?location=43.034389%2C-76.140400%2C13.89) and do a visual inspection.
 Is the rental registry reliable?
 (Google it.)

 **DELIVERABLE #1**:
-- A choropleth map like we've done that includes the rentals registry data.
+- Your existing choropleth map, with the rentals registry data overlaid.
+For this I'm mostly looking for a general visual comparison.
+No need to do any analysis or point out every discrepancy.
 - Text describing some of the owners with the highest number of building code violations.

 # 2. In-class Exercise / Case 2: Racial Dot Density Map